avasil02/hackathon2026/README.md

 > **Solving Cyprus's #1 Transport Problem: The Last Mile Gap**

 Cyprus has the highest car ownership rate in the EU, with only 3% of trips made by public transport.
-Remote villages in Troodos, pristine beaches, and archaeological sites remain inaccessible without a private car. **LastMile.cy** uses Reinforcement Learning to create an on-demand, shared transit service that bridges this gap.
+Remote villages. **LastMile AI** uses Reinforcement Learning to create an on-demand, shared transit service that reduces the car emissions.

 ---